Community and Environment

 A Construction Flora and Fauna Management Plan is in place to ensure appropriate measures are in place to protect the environment during construction, including establishing exclusion zones and regular monitoring.As a tribute to the local history of the area, cuttings from a historic pear tree (remnant pear tree of the former Holland’s Orchard have been planted), were taken from the tree on Warringah Road, near The Forest High School.
 Three small pear trees have been propagated and are now flourishing.
 The image to the right shows the original tree along with the three new ones that will be planted in the area.

 Many species of fauna are found within the area, including mammals, birds, reptiles and amphibians.
 As part of the EIS, extensive studies have assessed the potential impact of the project on these fauna and outlined measures to avoid or minimise any impacts.

 The project ecologist is regularly on site to ensure best practice during clearing to minimise any harm to flora and fauna.
-If animals are found during clearing, work will stop and the animal relocated to a suitable habitat within the local area.
-Before clearing, the ecologist also identifies any hollow bearing trees and helps determine suitable locations for the installation of nest boxes.
+If animals are found during clearing, work stops and the animal relocated to a suitable habitat within the local area.
+Before clearing, an ecologist identifies any hollow bearing trees and helps determine suitable locations for the installation of nest boxes.